stevecassidy/python-web-programming/javascript/ajax.md

 AJAX requests.

 The AJAX model can be a lot more efficient and responsive than the older page based model.
-It can avoid redundancy since the data doesn't need to be re-sent for every page refresh and all of the HTML decoration around the data only needs to be sent once.
+It can avoid redundancy since the data does not need to be re-sent for every page refresh and all of the HTML decoration around the data only needs to be sent once.

-If we look at the requirements for this kind of architecture it meshes very well with the kind of [Web API](../dataweb/webapi.html) that we discussed in an earlier chapter.
+If we look at the requirements for this kind of architecture it meshes very well with the kind of [Web API](../data/webapi.md) that we discussed in an earlier chapter.
 We want to be able to request data as JSON so that we can update the page.
 We want to be able to submit requests from Javascript and get JSON responses.
 All of this is provided